 The sport of gymnastics has many layers and levels of participation and like many activities your son or daughter may participate in; they can do so as a hobby or you can pursue it to the fullest reaches it can provide.
 At Chalky Mountain we aim to provide gymnastics instruction that provides a foundation for whatever pursuit you wish.
 Our simple mission is to teach through the sport of gymnastics “a happy and healthy youth lifestyle”.

-Gymnastics professionals continually preach the overall benefits of a gymnastics education that far outweigh those of other “traditional sports”, because at any level of participation in gymnastics, full body preparation and development occur.
-In this aspect gymnastics is the sport for all sports.
-Gymnastics is an education unlike any other.
+Gymnastics professionals continually preach the overall benefits of a gymnastics education that far outweigh those of other “traditional sports”!
+At any level of gymnastics participation, full body preparation and development occur.
+Because of this gymnastics is the sport for all sports.

 As for the competitive side, Chalky Mountain has always had a good relationship with Liberty Gymnastics Academy.
 Their mission is to foster the competitive gymnast and offers a variety of competitive programs.
 “Positive Progress Though Simple Discipline” is their goal!
 Our two programs marry well and together we foster the love of gymnastics and what this sport can do for us.